vitorncordeiro/DragonsInquiry/README.md

 3. Compile and run the `Main.java` file in src/main/Main.java

-   Ensure you have the Java Development Kit (JDK) installed on your system.
+   Ensure you have the Java Development Kit (JDK) installed on your system, otherwise, go to option 2.

-### Option 2: Download and Run the Executable ( Recomended if you dont have JDK installed)
+### Option 2: Download and Run the Executable ( Recomended if you dont have java installed)

 1. Download the project files from the repository.